 Method 2.
 Check Your "Recently Deleted" to Find the Pictures

 Sometimes, we delete pictures without realizing that just because we just don't like to keep so many pictures on our iPhone or just for bad mood.
 Therefore, your first step should be checking the "Recently Deleted" album to confirm whether the deleted pictures are there or not.
 This method works for those iPhone users who don't clean their "Recently Deleted" album often.

 Go to Photos > Recently Deleted, tap on the picture you need, then click "Recover" in the lower right corner to get it back to other albums.
-Or you can select multiple pictures to recover by clicking "Select", then tap on more than one picture, then click "Recover" and the selected ones are back.
+You can also select multiple pictures to recover by clicking "Select", tapping on more than one picture, and then click "Recover" and the selected pictures are back.

-But I think lots of people are used to clear their "Recently Deleted" album, so this method may not work for some users.
+I think lots of people are used to clear their "Recently Deleted" album, so this method may not work for most users.